 FY17 was a transformational year for the business and included the Company's successful admission to AIM in February 2017.
-We were pleased with the strong response to the Company's initial public offering on AIM which reflected investors' recognition of the Group's proven operations and its exciting prospects.
+We were pleased with the strong response to the Company's placing on AIM which reflected investors' recognition of the Group's proven operations and its exciting prospects.